Award-Winning Architecture Portfolio Layouts for Inspiration

 - They liked what they saw, so in the end, they want to get in touch with you.
 So they navigate to your Contact page.

-An easy way to make sure that they generally follow this journey is utilizing visual hierarchy.
-This means that you want to make sure that the first thing is the largest element, the second thing is the second largest and so on.
+An easy way to make sure that they generally follow this journey is to utilize visual hierarchy.
+You want to make sure that the first thing to see is the largest or most highlighted element, the second thing is the second largest, and so on.

 2. Don’t be afraid of white space